Dry Drunk Syndrome and What is a Dry Drunk?

 • If you find AA helpful, continue working the steps, attend meetings, or get help from your sponsor

-Quitting alcohol is a necessary step for living a life of sobriety, but there is more to a successful recovery than just giving up alcohol.
+Quitting alcohol is a necessary step for living a life of sobriety, but there is more to a successful recovery than just getting sober.

 It’s also crucial to identify and manage other mental health issues like depression, anxiety, PTSD, or anything else that may have sparked a relationship to alcohol as a coping mechanism.